awsdocs/amazon-efs-user-guide/doc_source/mount-fs-auto-mount-onreboot.md

 Both of these methods use the EFS mount helper to mount the file system\.
 The mount helper is part of the `amazon-efs-utils` set of tools\.

 The `amazon-efs-utils` tools are available for installation on Amazon Linux and Amazon Linux 2 Amazon Machine Images \(AMIs\)\.
 For more information about `amazon-efs-utils`, see [Using the amazon\-efs\-utils Tools](using-amazon-efs-utils.md)\.
 If you are using another Linux distribution, such as Red Hat Enterprise Linux \(RHEL\), manually build and install `amazon-efs-utils`\.
-For more information, see [Installing the amazon\-efs\-utils package on other Linux distributions](installing-other-distro.md)\.
+For more information, see [Installing the Amazon EFS client on other Linux distributions](installing-amazon-efs-utils.md#installing-other-distro)\.

+**Note**
+Amazon EFS file systems do not support automatic mounting on Amazon EC2 Mac instances running macOS Big Sur\.

 ## Configuring EC2 instances to mount an EFS file system at instance launch<a name="mount-fs-auto-mount-on-creation"></a>

 When you create a new Amazon EC2 Linux instance using the EC2 Launch Instance Wizard, you can configure it to mount your Amazon EFS file system automatically\.
 The EC2 instance mounts the file system automatically the instance first launched and also whenever it restarts\.

+**Note**
+Amazon EFS file systems do not support mounting on Amazon EC2 Mac instances running macOS Big Sur at instance launch\.

 Before you perform this procedure, make sure that you have created your Amazon EFS file system\.
-For more information, see [Step 1: Create Your Amazon EFS File System](gs-step-two-create-efs-resources.md) in the Amazon EFS Getting Started exercise\.
+For more information, see [Step 1: Create your Amazon EFS file system](gs-step-two-create-efs-resources.md) in the Amazon EFS Getting Started exercise\.

 **Note**
 You can't use Amazon EFS with Microsoft Windows–based Amazon EC2 instances\.